AlexGiovanni/hwBLND/hwBLND/readMe.txt

 this will be the number of rows starting at 1 for each row find a chain of size row l cannot be the column because l only loops 26 times before reseting

+for the second row i need two words that start and end with the string and overlap find a word that starts with the sequence find a word that ends with the sequence if they dont overlap find another word that ends with the sequence if there is no overlap find another first word and repete